 Trust Fund Recovery Penalty

-Where a business has held employment taxes from employee checks and hasn't sent the funds in to the IRS, the IRS can assess a penalty against the “responsible parties” called a “trust fund recovery penalty“.
+Where a business has held employment taxes from employee checks and hasn't sent the funds in to the IRS, the IRS can assess a penalty against the "responsible parties" called a "trust fund recovery penalty".
 That penalty consists primarily of the employees portion of the tax withheld and not the matching portion.
 This means that individuals become liable for the businesses debt.
-It is a difficult penalty to deal with as it isn't dischargeable in bankruptcy and the IRS will often assess it against everyone involved and let the chips fall “where they may”.
+It is a difficult penalty to deal with as it isn't dischargeable in bankruptcy and the IRS will often assess it against everyone involved and let the chips fall "where the may".